reemagera/github-slideshow/_posts/0000-01-02-reemagera.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Something new!"

 ---

-Your text
+Sample text : I made some changes!
+Stay Home, Stay safe.

 Use the left arrow to go back!